Entanglement and quantum tomography with top quarks at the LHC: Introduction

-We show here that the entanglement between the spins of a $t\bar{t}$ pair can be detected at the LHC, which represents the first proposal of detection of entanglement between a pair of quarks.
-The entanglement can be directly measured from the the angular separation of the $t \bar{t}$ lepton decay products, a measurable observable in experiments \cite{Sirunyan:2019lnl}, with high statistical significance and using currently recorded data at the LHC.
-In addition to the intrinsic value of testing entanglement in a new scenario, our work opens a new research line within the subject of top spin correlations.
+We present here the first study of spin entanglement between top quarks, and show that the entanglement between the spins of a $t\bar{t}$ pair can be detected at the LHC, which represents the first proposal of detection of entanglement between a pair of quarks.
+The entanglement can be directly measured from the angular separation of the $t \bar{t}$ lepton decay products, a measurable observable in experiments~\cite{Sirunyan:2019lnl}, with high statistical significance and using currently recorded data by Run 2 at the LHC.
+However, due to the nature of $t \bar{t}$ production, the observation is far from trivial, and it can only be performed within a restricted region of phase space with the help of a dedicated analysis.
+In addition to the intrinsic value of testing entanglement for the first time in a new scenario, our work suggests a new perspective within the well-established subject of top spin correlations.

-Furthermore, we develop a simple experimental protocol for the quantum tomography of the $t\bar{t}$ pair, which involves similar observables to those in previous measurements of top spin correlations \cite{Sirunyan:2019lnl}.
-The reconstruction of the quantum state of the $t \bar{t}$ pair goes beyond the entanglement detection, and provides a new experimental platform to test theoretical predictions as, for instance, possible effects arising from new physics beyond the standard model.
+Furthermore, we develop a simple experimental protocol for the quantum tomography (i.e., the reconstruction of the quantum state) of the $t\bar{t}$ pair, which involves similar observables to those in current measurements of top spin correlations~\cite{Sirunyan:2019lnl}, and extends previous theoretical work on quantum tomography in high-energy physics \cite{Martens2018}.
+The quantum tomography of the $t \bar{t}$ pair goes beyond the entanglement detection and provides a new experimental platform to test theoretical predictions since it gives full access to the quantum state, which contains all the information about a system.
+For instance, one can try to measure possible effects arising from new physics beyond the standard model that modify the quantum state of the $t \bar{t}$ pair.

-The work is fully developed within a quantum information framework, explicitly implementing canonical techniques of the field (such as the quantum tomography or the measurement of the concurrence) in a two-qubit system at the LHC.
-In this way, the present work paves the way for the study of quantum information theory at high-energy colliders.
-Due to its genuine relativistic behavior and fundamental nature, the high-energy physics environment is particularly interesting for quantum information purposes.
-For instance, relativistic effects are expected to play a fundamental role in quantum information and, especially, in the nature of entanglement itself \cite{Gingrich2002,Peres2004,Friis2010,Friis2013,Giacomini2019}.
+Our proposal implements canonical quantum information techniques in a two-qubit system at the LHC.
+Thus, although top quarks are not useful for information transmission due to their short lifetime, the present work paves the way for the study of quantum information aspects at high-energy colliders.
+Due to its genuine relativistic behavior and fundamental nature, the high-energy physics environment is particularly interesting for the study of quantum information and other elemental topics in quantum mechanics.
+For instance, relativistic effects are expected to play a key role in quantum information and, especially, in the nature of entanglement itself~\cite{Gingrich2002,Peres2004,Friis2010,Friis2013,Giacomini2019}.
 Indeed, our work proposes the highest-energy entanglement detection and quantum tomography protocol ever made.